McLean Hospital Title:

 Behavioral symptoms of dementia (now known as major neurocognitive disorder) are an important target for research and treatment.
 Symptoms such as agitation and aggression are the most challenging obstacles to continued care in the home setting, and lead to caregiver stress and burnout.
 They are highly associated with excess morbidity, mortality, and long-term care placement.
 Dr. Forester and his team pioneered the use of ECT in treating behavioral symptoms in patients with major neurocognitive disorder.
 Their pilot studies suggest that ECT is an effective and safe treatment for agitation and aggression in dementia.
 Dr. Forester is now leading a national, multisite, NIA funded controlled study of ECT plus usual care compared with simulated-ECT plus usual care for the treatment of severe agitation and aggression in Alzheimer’s dementia.

 Dr. Forester’s pilot study on endocannabinoids to reduce agitation in patients with major neurocognitive disorder demonstrated safety and efficacy for dronabinol, a synthetic cannabinoid.
-Dr. Forester and his team are currently conducting an NIA-funded, multisite, randomized controlled trial of dronabinol in the Cognitive Neuropsychiatry Program, an inpatient program at McLean.
+Dr. Forester and his team are currently conducting an NIA-funded, multisite, randomized controlled trial of dronabinol in the McLean’s Cognitive Neuropsychiatry Program, an inpatient program, and Geriatric Psychiatry Outpatient Services.
 They are also collaborating with McLean’s Dr. Staci Gruber on a foundation-funded study to determine the effects of medical cannabis on anxiety and agitation in individuals with Alzheimer’s dementia.
-Finally, Dr. Forester and his team are studying lithium to treat behavioral symptoms of major neurocognitive disorder in outpatients.

 People in the early stages of neurocognitive disorders often experience depressive symptoms, and depressive episodes that emerge in later life may indicate a developing neurocognitive disorder.
 However, evidence also shows that younger adults with depression are at heightened risk for developing major neurocognitive disorder later in life.
 Treatments for major depression and bipolar disorder in older adults are poorly studied, but are urgently needed as both disorders are risk factors for cognitive impairment and suicide.
 Dr. Forester aims to better understand the neurobiological causes of mood changes in older adults, and focuses on translating these findings into effective, safe, and targeted treatments.